volcoma/EtherealEngine/EDITOR_CONTROLS.md

 Assets can be linked somewhere by dragging and dropping them there.

 Entities can be parented by dragging and dropping them onto each other.

+Hold Ctrl when manipulating an object to enable snapping.